Pumpkinhead: Ashes to Ashes: Production

 Initially announced as Pumpkinhead 3, it was filmed back-to-back with another sequel titled Pumpkinhead 4 in Bucharest, Romania.
 The films were renamed Pumpkinhead: Ashes to Ashes and Pumpkinhead: Blood Feud, respectively, before their release.

 Lance Henriksen had been asked by the producers of Pumpkinhead II: Blood Wings to return, but Henriksen declined having read the script deeming it "terrible".
 Henriksen returned to the role of Ed Harley after talking with Ashes to Ashes director Jake West and Blood Feud director Michael Hurst responding positively to their ideas and excited to play Ed Harley as a ghost.
 In contrast to prior films most of the effects work was done with CGI rather than practical effects.

 Release

 Pumpkinhead: Ashes to Ashes premiered on SCI FI on October 28, 2006, followed by a home video release on March 27, 2007.

 Reception

-Ian Jane of DVD Talk rated it 2/5 stars and criticized its "cheap, shoddy filmmaking".
-Dread Central rated it 2/5 stars and wrote: "Despite the cast and crew's obvious devotion to the original, Ashes to Ashes hits every pitfall in the low-budget realm".
+Ian Jane of DVD Talk rated it 2 out of 5 stars and criticized its "cheap, shoddy filmmaking".
+Dread Central rated it 2 out of 5 stars and wrote: "Despite the cast and crew's obvious devotion to the original, Ashes to Ashes hits every pitfall in the low-budget realm".
 Virginia Heffernan of The New York Times called it unmemorable and "rote slasher stuff".

-In an interview with YouTuber Comic Book Girl 19, Lance Henriksen expressed his disappointment with the film.
+In a 2014 interview, Lance Henriksen expressed his disappointment with the film.